 This beautiful 20-acre park in Nasr City is a green haven for children, offering an endless variety of games, rides, and jungle gyms.

-This park is dedicated for children with many games and natural green spaces that unleashes children’s energies.
+This park is dedicated to children with many games and natural green spaces that unleash children’s energies.

 The garden is open from 10:00 am to 10:30 pm.
 Tickets are EGP 5.

 The park lies on Abbas El-Akkad Street in Nasr City, Cairo.
-Every country has a part of the park that features their most famous trees, animals and prominent features.
+Every country has a part of the park that features its most famous trees, animals and prominent features.

 There are special sections dedicated to the UAE, Saudi Arabia, Bahrain, Japan, and as well as many other Arab or foreign countries.